 The Misses Hudson and Kessler bought several other properties in Brownshill – including cottages and Vine Farm – to house the nuns, priests and provide employment to people with learning disabilities.
 This was a concern for some villagers who felt their community somewhat taken over by this Catholic initiative.
 A new building also went up in St Mary’s Way as St Raphael’s, to house the community displaced from Templewood.
 The Roman Catholic community changed over the years, becoming a Convent and was renamed The Little Company of Hope.

 Firwood House, built around 1890, also had a private (C of E) chapel attached to it.
-The estate belonged to Edmund and Ethel Smythe.
+The estate belonged to brother and sister William Edmund Smyth (1858-1950) and Ethel Mary Julia Smyth (1861-1958).
 Edmund had been the 1st Bishop of Lebombo, Africa, whilst Ethel had been a missionary & painter.
 The adjoining housing development is named Smythe Meadow.

 Finally there were two corrugated iron, or “Tin Chapels” in the village.
 The congregation of Christ Church in Chalford Vale financed the building of a C of E “Tin Tabernacle” in the early 1900s to provide an alternative and more accessible place of worship in Brownshill, and to counteract the Catholic influence.
 This was called The Hermitage and was recently demolished.
 The other tin chapel was Brownshill Mission Hall (originally a Christian Brethren Chapel in 1900) and Sunday School were run by Mr. & Mrs. Davis of Bussage.
 In the final years of the Sunday School a Brownshill resident, Mr. Graham Hobbs, ran the Sunday School in this hall.